This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Caregivers may insert an intravenous tube (IV) into your vein.
 A vein in the arm is usually chosen.
 Through the IV tube, you may be given liquids and medicine.

 - An anesthesiologist will talk to you before your surgery.
 You may need medicine to keep you asleep or numb an area of your body during surgery.
 Tell caregivers if you or anyone in your family has had a problem with anesthesia in the past.

 What will happen:

 - You will be sitting or lying on your side or back, depending on where the tumor is.
 Your head will be placed in a device to hold it steady.
-Caregivers may remove hair from your scalp where the surgery will be done.
+Healthcare providers may remove hair from your scalp where the surgery will be done.
 An incision will be made in your scalp over the tumor area.
 Holes will be drilled in your skull to remove a piece of bone.
 The membranes covering your brain will be cut to expose the tumor.
 Your surgeon will then remove the tumor.

 - Your surgeon may put implants where the tumor was.
 These release chemicals to kill any tumor cells that may be left.
 A drain may be placed in your wound to remove extra fluid from the surgery area.
 Your surgeon may also put in a shunt.
 A shunt is a drain placed under your skin that empties fluid into your abdomen.
 The brain membranes will be closed with stitches.
 The bone piece will put back in your skull and held with metal plates.
 Your surgeon will close your scalp with stitches, and then put a bandage around your head.

 After your surgery: